Martin-Biomed/ble_client_for_windows/README.md

 - **Characteristics:** The lowest level concept in GATT transactions.
 Each characteristic is defined by a UUID.
 The UUID is commonly provided as a 16-bit reference of 128-bit reference.

-    -  This project uses two separate BLE GATT characteristics:

-        - **READ Characteristic (0xFEF4):** This characteristic is where the ESP32 reads any input from BLE clients.
-A BLE client can publish commands to this GATT characteristic to control the execution of the ESP32 functions (Refer to the project "documentation" directory for more info).

-        - **WRITE Characteristic (0xDEAD):** This characteristic is where the ESP32 publishes any data that is meant to be accessible to an external BLE client.

 **Note:** The (128-bit) representation of the BLE Characteristic UUID is the (16-bit) Byte UUID superimposed over the standard Bluetooth Base UUID
 (Refer to the project "documentation" directory for more info on how we use UUIDs).